 The Mid-Careers Certificate Program in Urban Studies will require the successful completion of a plan of study which must include a minimum of 16 credits of work in existing courses offered by the Department of Public Administration and Urban Studies.
 The core program and areas of study are listed below.
-Electives will be chosen in consultation with the adviser from the approved list of courses.
+Electives will be chosen in consultation with the advisor from the approved list of courses.
 Courses offered by other departments will be accepted if they are urban related and will specifically contribute to the student's objectives.

 3980:600 Basic Analytical Research 3

-3980:601 or Advanced Research and Statistical Methods 3
+3980:601 Advanced Research and Statistical Methods 3

 Options:

-Geography/U Irban Planning
+Geography /Urban Planning

-Introduction to Planning Theory Seminar: Urban Planning Design Seminar: Planning Theory and Innovation Elective(s) 3 3 3 4
+3350:630 3350:600,1,2 3350:600,1,2 Introduction to Planning Theory Seminar: Urban Planning Design Seminar: Planning Theory and Innovation Elective(s) 3 3 3 4

-Public Admi nistration
+Public Adr ninistration

-3980:611 3980:640 3980:643 Introduction to the Profession of Public Administration Fiscal Analysis Introduction to Public Policy Elective(s) 3 3 3 4
+3980:611 3980:640 3980:643 Introduction to the Profession of Public Administration Fiscal Analysis Introduction to Public Policy Elective(s) 3 3 4

-Urban Resea rch Methods
+Urban Res earch Methods

 3980:670 3980:673 Research for Futures Planning Computer Applications in Public Organizations Elective(s) 3 3 4

-Urban Servic ce Systems
+Urban Ser vice Systems

-3980:620 3980:621 3980:671 Social Services Planning Urban Society and Service Systems Program Evaluation in Urban Studies Elective(s) 3 3 4
+3980:620 3980:621 3980:671 Social Services Planning Urban Society and Service Systems Program Evaluation in Urban Studies Elective(s) 3 3 3 4

-Urban Studies
+Urban Stu dies

-3980:602 3980:6- History of Urban Development Elective(s) 3 10
+3980:602 3980:6 History of Urban Development Elective(s) 3 10